sgielen/why2025-clife/README.md

 idf.py build flash monitor
 ```

+_Note: When you do a `git pull` please run an `idf.py fullclean` before rebuilding so changes to sdkconfig.defaults are picked up_

 # Building applications

 BadgeVMS has a simple SDK with C, BadgeVMS headers, and SDL3.
 You can build the SDK with